SinaKarvandi/Process-Magics/README.md

 ## ImpersonationPipeLine
 This program is a client-server example of how a server can impersonate client through named pipe connections using ImpersonateNamedPipeClient.

+## Bypass Sysmon With Updating Rules
+This project aims to bypass Sysmon's "16.
+Sysmon config states change" by directly sending update IOCTL to Sysmon's driver and as a result, completely bypasses Sysmon.